push-protocol/push-dapp/README.md

 yarn install
 ```

-4. Open up localhost:3000 by
+4. View on Localhost by:

 ```sh
 yarn start